openstack-archive/tripleo-docs/doc/source/ci/tripleo_ci_job_parenting.rst

 It contains the list of required projects needed for specific type of deployment.

+Upstream job `tripleo-ci-build-containers-required-projects-upstream`_
-For example: `tripleo-ci-build-containers-required-projects-upstream`_ have required projects like ansible-role-container-registry, kolla, python-tripleoclient, tripleo-ansible used in Upstream for building containers.
+requires projects like ansible-role-container-registry, kolla, python-tripleoclient, tripleo-ansible to build containers.

-In RDO, we have `tripleo-ci-build-containers-required-projects-rdo`_ for the same.
+In case of RDO `tripleo-ci-build-containers-required-projects-rdo`_ serves the same purpose.

 Many Upstream OpenStack projects are forked downstream and have different branches.

-To accommodate the downstream namespace and branches we can use a downstream specific required project job (*required-projects-downstream*) as a base job with proper branches and override-checkout.
+To accommodate the downstream namespace and branches we use the downstream specific required project job (*required-projects-downstream*) as a base job with proper branches and override-checkout.

+tripleo-ci-base-required-projects-multinode-internal job defined in the examples are perfect example for the same.

-Below is one of the example of container multinode required projects job.
+Below is one of the examples of container multinode required projects job.

 `Upstream`_ ::